succinctlabs/sp1/book/generating-proofs/advanced.md

 {{#include ../../examples/fibonacci/script/bin/compressed.rs}}
 ```

-You can run the above script with `RUST_LOG=info cargo run --bin compressed --release`.
+You can run the above script with `RUST_LOG=info cargo run --bin compressed --release` from `examples/fibonacci/script`.

 ## Logging and Tracing Information